BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/views/aggregated-es-view-api.md

 # AggregateElasticSearchView

 This view is an aggregate of ElasticSearchViews.
 The view itself does not create any index, but it references the already existing indices of the linked ElasticSearchViews.

+When performing queries on the `_search` endpoint, this view will make use of the
+@link:[multi-index](https://www.elastic.co/guide/en/elasticsearch/reference/current/multi-index.html){ open=new } query
-When performing queries on the `_search` endpoint, this view will make use of the [multi-index](https://www.elastic.co/guide/en/elasticsearch/reference/current/multi-index.html) query capabilities of ElasticSearch in order to select the indices of every view present on this aggregate view.
+capabilities of ElasticSearch in order to select the indices of every view present on this aggregate view.

 If the caller does not have the permission `views/query` on all the projects defined on the aggregated view, only a subset of indices (or none) will be selected, respecting the defined permissions.

 ![Aggregate ElasticSearchView](../assets/views/aggregate-view.png "Aggregate ElasticSearchView")